containers/podman-desktop/website/blog/2024-11-07-ai-lab-first-app.md

 ![a prompt with structured output](./img/ai-lab-first-app/05-ai-lab-demo-prompt-json.png)

-We don't ecxpect the user to ask such a precise question, and we would prefer to send to the model the exact question of the user, without modifying it on the fly.
+We don't ecxpect the user to ask such a precise question, and we would prefer to send to the model the exact question of the user, without modifying it in real time.
 For this purpose, chat models provide a system prompt feature.
 The system prompt can be defined at the beginning of the chat session.

 Podman AI Lab supports this feature, let's restart a Playground session with the following system prompt: